MatthewWid/Whirl/README.md

 From there you are free to use the powerful features offered by **MobSin**.
 Happy coding!

 <sup>\* <i>You may need to globally install Browserify and Watchify to be able to compile successfully.</i></sup>

+# Examples

+Example usage of the various features of the **MobSin** game engine are included in the `/examples/` directory.

+These examples are fully commented so you can easily understand what is going on and how it's working.
+Feel free to change and play around with the examples yourself!

+Simply clone the repository, build the source ([See the "Build" section](#build)) and open up `index.html` in any one of the examples to start tinkering.